MicrosoftDocs/dynamics-365-project-operations/articles/actuals/create-confirm-correction-journals.md

 6. If the corrected values are as expected, select **Confirm**.
 In the dialog box, select **OK.** If the values are not showing as expected, select **Cancel** to return to the **Approved Expenses** list.
 Repeat steps 2 through 5.

-7. After you confirm the correction journal, navigate back to the project or projects that you updated, to view your changes.
+7. After you confirm the correction journal, return to the project or projects that you updated to view your changes.

-8. In the project page, on the **Actuals** tab, review the **Actual Associated View**.
+8. On the project page, on the **Actuals** tab, review the **Actual Associated View** list.
 The original entries and the corrected entries are listed.

-## Correct approved materaial usage logs
+## Correct approved material usage logs

 Complete the following steps to correct one or more material usage log entries.

 1. In the **Sales** area, in the left navigation pane, under **Transactions**, select **Actuals**.

-2. In the **Actuals** list, use column filters to select transaction class of Material to limit the actuals shown to Materials only.
-Use other column filters to further limit the number of actuals.
-Once the desired set of Actuals can be located, select the actuals and then select **Correct entries**.
-A new correction journal will be created automatically with the assigned type of **Material correction**.
+2. In the **Actuals** list, use column filters to select the **Material** transaction class, so that only the actuals for materials are shown.
+Use other column filters to further limit the actuals that are shown.
+After you can find the desired set of actuals, select the actuals, and then select **Correct entries**.
+A new correction journal is automatically created, and the **Material correction** type is assigned.

-3. On the **New Journal** page, enter a **Description** for the correction, and on the **Material Correction** tab, in the **New Values for Materials** section, select the data fields that you want to correct for the selected material lines.
-For example, you can assign the material to another **Project**, or correct the **Porduct**, **Material Date**, or **Subcontract**.
+3. On the **New Journal** page, in the **Description** field, enter a description for the correction.
+Then, on the **Material Correction** tab, in the **New Values for Materials** section, select the data fields to correct for the selected material lines.
+For example, you can assign the material to another project, or correct the product, material date, or subcontract.

 4. Select **Preview**.
-In the dialog box, select **OK**.
+Then, in the dialog box, select **OK**.

-5. Verify the corrections on the **Journal lines** tab.
+5. On the **Journal lines** tab, verify the corrections.
 You can view a list of the original actuals that are related to the selected material entries that have been reversed and the corrected corresponding lines that have been created.

 6. If the corrected values are as expected, select **Confirm**.
-In the dialog box, select **OK.** If the values are not showing as expected, select **Cancel** to return to the **Actuals** list.
-Repeat steps 2 through 5.
+Then, in the dialog box, select **OK**.
+If the values aren't as expected, select **Cancel** to return to the **Actuals** list.
+Then repeat steps 2 through 5.

-7. After you confirm the correction journal, navigate back to the project or projects that you updated, to view your changes.
+7. After you confirm the correction journal, return to the project or projects that you updated to view your changes.

-8. In the project page, on the **Actuals** tab, review the **Actual Associated View**.
+8. On the project page, on the **Actuals** tab, review the **Actual Associated View** list.
 The original entries and the corrected entries are listed.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]